phansch/philhansch.net/_posts/2019-02-18-onehundred_rust_prs.md

   </div>
 </div>

-I want to use this blog post to reflect on the work I've done and talk about the challenges I've come across and how I've tried to deal with them.
+I want to use this blog post to review the work I've done, talk about the challenges I've come across and how I've tried to deal with them.
 I'm afraid I haven't blogged in a long time and this is a bit longer than usual.